Episode 4429 (Hollyoaks): Production

-The episode was first publicised by Kieron Richardson.
+Episode 4429 was first publicised by Kieron Richardson.
 He was being interviewed by Daniel Kilkelly from Digital Spy at the British Soap Awards 2016.
 He said that the episode would only feature the characters of Ste, Harry and Tony; a special constructed episode dubbed a "three hander".
 This was the show's second "three hander" stylised episode, the first airing in 2011, which focused on the characters of Jacqui McQueen (Claire Cooper), Rhys Ashworth (Andrew Moss) and Gilly Roach (Anthony Quinlan).

 Richardson had revealed that the three-hander would feature his character, going cold turkey.
 Richardson had stated, "We were filming for four days, mainly in Tony's flat, and I had to show Ste in a frantic comedown state, so it was pretty exhausting."

 Richardson said in an interview with What's on TV, "It’s very exciting and intense.
 We filmed a special episode with just Ste, his boyfriend, Harry [Parry Glasspool] and friend Tony [Nick Pickard] and it was so powerful.
 I made myself feel poorly for real.
 It’s unlike any episode of Hollyoaks you’ve ever seen.
 It’s a bit of a nod to the film Trainspotting.
 Harry and Tony are trying to fight for Ste’s life.
 They lock him in the flat to try and stop him getting more drugs and the comedown is horrific.
 The audience goes through it all with Ste."

 In an interview with Radio Times, Richardson was worried about the topic being controversial for the show's timeslot, he said "I am scared.
 I'm thinking that there might be reshoots because it's too extreme.
 I've literally gone for it".